hightekvagabond/livejournal-export/README.md

 ## 4  Incremental backups

-`export.py` re-downloads everything each run (cheap, thanks to LJ limits), but `grab_images.py` skips files that already exist, so it’s safe to cron weekly:
+`export.py` re-downloads everything each run (cheap, thanks to LJ limits), but `grab_images.py` skips files that already exist, so it's safe to cron weekly:

 ```bash
 0 4 * * 0 cd /path/to/livejournal-export && \